RealGeeks/check_please/README.md

 #### Expanded Documentation for Specific Flags

-##### match_by_key
+##### Flag: `match_by_key`

-_**I know this looks like a LOT of information, but it's really not that bad.
-I just need some very specific examples, and talking about this stuff in English (rather than code) is hard.
-Take a moment for some deep breaths if you need it.  :)**_
+> I know this looks like a LOT of information, but it's really not that bad.
+> This feature just requires specific examples to describe, and talking about
+> it in English (rather than code) is hard.
+Take a moment for some
+> deep breaths if you need it.  :)

-_If you're comfortable reading RSpec and/or want to check out all the edge cases, go look in `./spec/check_please/comparison_spec.rb` and check out the `describe` block labeled `"comparing arrays by keys"`._
+> _If you're comfortable reading RSpec and/or want to check out all the edge
+> cases, go look in `./spec/check_please/comparison_spec.rb` and check out the
+> `describe` block labeled `"comparing arrays by keys"`._

-The short version is that this allows you to match up arrays of hashes using the value of a single key that is treated as the identifier for each hash.
+The `match_by_key` flag allows you to match up arrays of hashes using the value of a single key that is treated as the identifier for each hash.

 There's a lot going on in that sentence, so let's unpack it a bit.

-Imagine you're comparing two API endpoints that actually return the same data, but in different orders.
+Imagine you're comparing two documents that contain the same data, but in different orders.
 To use a contrived example, let's say that both documents consist of a single array of two simple hashes, but the reference array and the candidate array are reversed:

 ```ruby
 # REFERENCE